celery/celery/docs/getting-started/brokers/sqs.rst

-If you want Celery to use a set of predefined queues in AWS, and to never attempt to list SQS queues, nor attempt to create or delete them, pass a map of queue names to URLs using the :setting:`predefined_queue_urls` setting::
+If you want Celery to use a set of predefined queues in AWS, and to never attempt to list SQS queues, nor attempt to create or delete them, pass a map of queue names to URLs using the :setting:`predefined_queues` setting::

     broker_transport_options = {